The Ram and the Goat

 came up toward the four winds of heaven – see also Dan 11:4: meaning four directions, and also up to the Spiritual world, see Zechariah 6:5-8.
 As we mentioned, wind and spirit are the same Hebrew word, and used metaphorically to demonstrate the interaction with the Spiritual world.

-In Dan 11:4-30, we will see that Satan, through Antiochus, of the Seleucus line of kings (in yellow below) shall be moved against the holy covenant.
-This is the meaning of the interaction of these four kingdoms with the spiritual world.
+In Dan 11:21-30, Antiochus of the Seleucus line of kings (in yellow below), makes a covenant with Satan, see Daniel 11:23, and is moved against the holy Covenant, see Daniel 11:28.
+This is the interaction with the spiritual world.

 Dan 11:31 goes on to say that, after Antiochus, Satan will then work through the Romans, “the people of the Ruler to come” (Daniel 9:26), who shall “destroy the City and the Sanctuary.”
 And “bring an end to sacrifice and offering.”